How much tax will I pay on my pension if I’m still working?

 You pay £1,485 in tax, because:

-- There’s no tax due on the pension income.
+- there’s no tax due on the pension income;

-- There’s no tax due on the first £12,570 of your salary.
+- there’s no tax due on the first _personal_allowance_top of your salary; and

-- You pay 20% tax on your salary between £12,571 and £20,000.
+- you pay _basic_rate tax on your salary between _basic_rate_bottom and £20,000.

 You’re left with £68,515 after income tax has been deducted from your salary (you’ll still need to pay National Insurance on your salary).

-Example 2 You receive £70,000 in a year:
+You receive £70,000 in a year:

-- £24,000 comes from drawing down £2,000 from your pension each month (25% tax-free and 75% taxable).
+- £24,000 comes from drawing down £2,000 from your pension each month (25% tax-free and 75% taxable);

-- £30,000 comes from employment.
+- £30,000 comes from employment; and

 - £16,000 comes from renting out a property.